-The organizations joined in Coalition 27 are: Belgrade Open School, Bird Protection and Study Society of Serbia, Climate Action Network (CAN) Europe, Environment Improvement Centre, Environmental Engineering Group, One Degree Serbia, Safer Chemicals Alternative, Young Researchers of Serbia and the World Organization for Nature (WWF).
+The organizations joined in Coalition 27 are: Belgrade Open School, Bird Protection and Study Society of Serbia, Climate Action Network (CAN) Europe, Environment Improvement Centre, Environmental Engineering Group, Safer Chemicals Alternative, Young Researchers of Serbia, and the World Organization for Nature (WWF).

-Natura 2000 Resource center of Serbia is a network of organizations dedicated to the environmental protection.
-Their main activity is preserving biodiversity in Serbia through European legislation and connecting, supporting and developing organizations that will go on to establish NATURA 2000 network in Serbia.
+Natura 2000 Resource Center of Serbia is a network of organizations dedicated to environmental protection.
+Their main activity is preserving biodiversity in Serbia through European legislation and connecting, supporting, and developing organizations that will go on to establish the NATURA 2000 network in Serbia.

 This network would act as an outpost of the larger European NATURA 2000 network of nature protection areas in the territory of the European Union.
 Natura 2000 RCS gathers 56 organizations from all over Serbia, with its secretariat situated in the headquarters of Young Researchers of Serbia.

 The Green Chair mechanism is a network of over 60 non-governmental organizations active in the field of environmental protection.
 The main idea behind its establishment was to ensure the permanent participation of civil society representatives at the sessions of the Environmental Protection Committee (Committee) of the National Assembly of the Republic of Serbia (National Assembly).

 This right to participate is based on Article 63 of the National Assembly Rules of Procedure concerning the work of the Committee: “The Committee can ensure the presence or participation of representatives of citizens and associations of citizens at the session of the Committee during discussion on certain issues related to environmental protection.”